maticnetwork/matic.js/README.md

   options // transaction fields
 )

+// Deposit ERC721 token into Matic chain.(older ERC721 or some newer contracts will not support this.
+// in that case, first call `approveERC721TokenForDeposit` and `depositERC721Tokens`)
+await matic.safeTransferFrom(
-// Deposit token into Matic chain. await matic.safeTransferFrom( token,  // Token addres tokenId,  // Token Id for deposit
+  token,  // Token addres
+  tokenId,  // Token Id for deposit